- Is about two-and-a-half inches long. So still in the lemon/lime range. Comparison reruns! Sorry about that.

-Long story short: fading pregnancy symptoms combined with hours and hours of nothing but static and my own pulse on the doppler led to a self-diagnosis of Dead Baby and Much Woe.
+Long story short: fading pregnancy symptoms combined with hours and hours of nothing but static and my own pulse on the doppler led to a self-diagnosis of Loss and Much Woe.
 I thought about all the people I’d have to break the news to — all the people who I would probably run into in a few months who would stare at me in confusion — the millions of little repercussions that would now follow my incredible cockiness for assuming that IT wouldn’t happen to MEEEE — not to mention just what in sam hill I was going to do with a first-person PREGNANCY COLUMN now.

 Ahem.
 The baby is fine.
 Heartbeat going strong at 165 beats per minute.
 Ultrasound and nuchal scan scheduled for first thing tomorrow morning.
 And today’s pre-breakfast gagfest into the kitchen sink reminds me that I’m not quite out of the first trimester yet, so hold onto your butts, there’s plenty of crazy left for the next six months.

 Oh Yeah, THIS: What, you mean BESIDES the raging emotions and soul-crushing paranoia?
 Well, fine.
 My nails (which are pretty much the worst and ugliest nails known to man, although I do have naturally well-behaved cuticles) are growing nice and long and strong, just like last time.
 They promptly all broke off within a week of giving birth, killing my theory that it was just the prenatal vitamins, so this time I plan to enjoy my lovely nails as much as possible.
 With as many manicures as possible.